Background Checks and Investigations

 Of course the system isn't perfect, but by and large background checks ensure that potential employees do not have any events in their pasts that should keep them from working in the field.

-For most, the background check can be a nerve-wracking process, if only because of the uncertainty of what to expect.
+For many, the background check can be a nerve-wracking process, if only because of the uncertainty of what to expect.
 By learning more about the process, you can calm your nerves and make a better determination of where you might stand in the hiring process.

 Criminal History Checks for Background Investigations